 What is DIYBio?

-DIYBio – also referred to as Biohacking or Grassroots Biotechnology – believes that anyone can use biotechnology.
+DIYBio – also referred to as Biohacking or Grassroots Biotechnology – centers around the believe that anyone can use biotechnology.

 History of Biohacking

 Biotic Gaming combines four areas that often mix in DIYBio: biology, electronics, software and hardware.
 The contraptions allow players to interact with micro-organisms in real time and play games.